Overseas educated dietitians – Examination stage

 The MCQ Examination in Dietetics will be offered as a secure online examination delivered to your personal devise using WebLock browser proctoring.
 It will be available to all DSR candidates eligible to sit the MCQ examination.
 The MCQ exams are offered twice a year in March and September.

-Applications are now being accepted for the March 2021 MCQ examination.
-Applications for the March 2021 MCQ exam will close 22 January 2021.
-To be eligible to sit the exam your stage 1 application (desktop assessment) must be submitted to the DA by 15 December 2020.
-The MCQ exam will also be offered 1 September 2021.
+Applications are now being accepted for the September 2021 MCQ examination, applications for the September exam will close Friday 23 July 2021.
+To be eligible to sit the September exam your stage 1 application (desktop assessment) must be submitted to the DA by 1 June 2021.
+The MCQ exam will also be offered 2 March 2022.

 Oral Counselling Interview Examination

 Applications are now being accepted for the April 2021 Oral examinations.
 Applications will close Thursday 15 April 2021.
 To be eligible to apply to sit DSR Oral examination you must have sat and passed the MCQ component of the examination process.

 Please note: Due to continuing COVID-19 restrictions, some oral examination will be conducted via virtual video conferencing.
 You will be notified if this is the situation once applications have been received.